ewagner12/all-ways-egpu/README.md

 - Applications that work on the console like Ubuntu's Plymouth (as invoked by the `splash` kernel parameter) may fail due to the virtual console switching.
 It is currently recommended to disable this.

 - I have also only tested with AMD eGPU + Intel iGPU so far.
 Nvidia testing is still to be done.
-Specifically, proprietery Nvidia drivers are not expected to work yet.
+Specifically, proprietery Nvidia drivers may not work yet.

 - PR's for any other issues welcome :)